The 11 Best Christmas Markets in Europe 2021

 Budget / Mid Range: Cozy Apartment – very centrally located 2 bedroom apartment

 Nothing take your fancy?
 Click here for all Tallinn hotels

-The main Christmas market in Brussels takes place in the Grand Place in the centre of town.
+The main Christmas market in Brussels (Winter Wonders) takes place in the Grand Place in the centre of town.
 There’s a huge Christmas tree, magical lights and a skating rink, all overlooked by the majestic town hall.
 You’ll find all the usual Christmas gifts and decorations in the wooden chalets, and being Belgium, you have the added bonus of sampling one of the many Belgian beers in the surrounding bars.

 Accommodation in Brussels